-1.2.
-Reasons for and level of collaboration
+Reasons for and Level of Collaboration

-There were five top reasons for respondent to establish close supplier-retailer relationships, all in the Information-sharing domain.
+There were five top reasons for respondents to establish close supplierretailer relationships, all in the Information-Sharing domain.
 In order of importance we can list: product quality, on-time delivery, product safety, prices and price changes, demand forecasts.
-They were substantially similar for both suppliers and buyers, with product safety coming one place ahead for sellers than for buyers, and both groups having price information at equal level.
-It appears that the quality and safety issues - which are expected to be of great importance in organic supply chains - are indeed among the first three reasons to initiate collaboration.
-Among the more general SCM reasons, delivery scheduling appears to be the most important reason to co-operate.
+They were substantially similar for both suppliers and buyers, with product safety coming one place ahead for sellers than for buyers, and both groups having price information at equal levels.
+It appears that the quality and safety issues, which are expected to be of great importance in organic supply chains, are indeed among the first three reasons to initiate collaboration.
+Among the more general SCM reasons, delivery scheduling appears to be the most important reason to cooperate.